cyberwizardinstitute/workshops/data_by_johnny.md

 There are shorthands, and there are ways to be clever.

-Programming offers you endless ways to show that you are clever.
+Programming offers you endless ways to be clever.

-Declarations and instrctions, the stuff of programs, are written with new syntaxes.
+Declarations and instrctions, the stuff of programs, are written with syntax.

-__It is easy to confuse code syntax, with the data that the code represents.__
+__When learning to code, it is easy to confuse code syntax with the data that the code represents.__

 This is foolish.

 For instance: A string does not contain the quotes surrounding it.
+The quotes declare the string.

 Objects are an organization of data, yet the object and its properties can be expressed through several variations of syntax.